 The Persian word Langar literally translates to 'alms house.'
 It is a place for the poor and the needy.
 In Sikhism, Langar is associated with the 'community kitchen.'
 The main idea of Langar is to feed the hungry and anyone in need.

-It is believed that when Guru Nanak was a 12-year-old, he used the money his father gave him to buy food for the locals who had been hungry for many days.
+It is believed that when Guru Nanak was 12-year-old, he used the money his father gave him to buy food for the locals who had been hungry for many days.
 To honour this noble act of service by the great spiritual guru, on Guru Nanak Jayanti, many Sikh families voluntarily organise Langars at the Gurudwara and feed the hungry and needy after the procession.

-Undoubtedly, the most famous Gurudwara in India, Gurudwara Harmandir Sahib, better known as 'The Golden Temple is the holiest site for the Sikhs.
+Undoubtedly, the most famous Gurudwara in India, Gurudwara Harmandir Sahib, better known as 'The Golden Temple’ is the holiest site for the Sikhs.
 Located in Amritsar, the upper floors of the shrine are covered in gold sheets.
 The Gurudwara has four doors, signifying that the Sikh religion accepts people from all walks of life.

 Located in the heart of Delhi, Gurudwara Bangla Sahib was built between the 17th to 18th centuries.
 The eighth Sikh Guru Har Krishan stayed here for some time, and this Gurudwara was constructed to commemorate him.